ProgerXP/Notepad2e/README.md

 ### [NEW] Ctrl+Wheel Scroll
 Rolling mouse wheel while holding **Ctrl** scrolls the document by entire pages (like **Page Up/Down**) - makes it easier to navigate long scripts. #11

+Related settings:
+* `WheelScroll`
+* `WheelScrollInterval`

 ### Highlight Line
-`HighlightLineIfWindowInactive` setting keeps current line highlighted even if the window is not focused (especially useful when using Windows' X-Mouse behaviour).
+Ability to keep current line highlighted even if the window is not focused (especially useful when using Windows' X-Mouse feature).

+Related settings:
+* `HighlightLineIfWindowInactive`

 ### Drop Text
 When dropping an object from another application on an empty line - line break is added automatically. #63 #110